Where To Buy

 Fit: The fit is just like a Burton that’s on the wider side of regular in the toe box so there is room to use the toes.
-The size 2017 size 9 felt about a 1/4 size large and with the change to the liner the 2018 feels like it’s up to a 1/2 size large so that’s why the 8.5 fits so well now.
+The size 2017 size 9 felt about a 1/4 size large and with the change to the liner, the 2018-2019 Adidas Tactical ADV feels like it’s up to a 1/2 size large so that’s why the 8.5 fits so well now.
 It actually fits better than the 2017 Size 9.

 Flex: It’s pretty medium stiff and seems like it will stay that way for a good while.

-Comfort: I had some issues with the 2017 in size 9 but none with the 2018 size 8.5.
+Comfort: I had some issues with the 2017 model in size 9 but none with the 2018 size 8.5.
 I haven’t felt that instant comfort in a long time and it’s not easy to do.
-So if you can go with the 2018 because the fit is soo much better.
+So if you can go with the 2018-2019 Adidas Tactical ADV because the fit is so much better.

-The 2017 is not 100% love at first try but it’s probably more around 80% love.
-There is a little mellow pressure on the roof of my foot just below the ankle which is I thought might be a big issue but instead it faded throughout the day as I rode it and conformed much better to my feet.
-Now it’s a very comfortable boot to ride and my only suggestion is to take it slowly on breaking it in like I described above in the video.
+The 2017 model is not 100% love at first try but it’s probably more around 80% love.
+There is a little mellow pressure on the roof of my foot just below the ankle which is I thought might be a big issue but instead, it faded throughout the day as I rode it the boot conformed much better to my feet.
+Now it’s a very comfortable boot to ride and my only suggestion is to take it slowly on breaking it in as I described above in the video.